ArchipelagoMW/Archipelago/worlds/messenger/docs/en_The Messenger.md

 * Sometimes upon teleporting back to HQ, Ninja will run left and enter a different portal than the one entered by the player.
 This may also cause a softlock.
 * Text entry menus don't accept controller input
-* In power seal hunt mode the chest must be opened by entering the shop from a level.
+* In power seal hunt mode, the chest must be opened by entering the shop from a level.
 Teleporting to HQ and opening the chest will not work.

 ## What do I do if I have a problem?